timbaileyjones/noop-quickstart/README.md

    └ index.js
 ```

 Each directory corresponds to a component, and contains a `Noopfile` that describes the component.
-Note that noop does not impose any sort of requirements on the structure of your application.
+The rest of the contents of the directories is regular old nodejs stuff.
+Note that noop does not impose any sort of requirements on the structure of your repository - you can use whatever structure you want.
 Let's look at the noopfile for the component in `list-samples`:

 ```
 COMPONENT list-samples